 XV.
-Recordkeeping; Notice, Compliance and Enforcement
+Recordkeeping; Notice, Compliance, and Enforcement

-Each employee must sign the Statement of Acknowledgement and Agreement (the "Statement") accompanying this Code, which acknowledges receipt of the Code, or the appropriate

-Global Annual Acknowledgement that covers the Code as well as several other corporate policies.
-The Acknowledgements also acknowledge the responsibility of employees to review and become familiar with the Code and constitute an agreement to comply with the Code's requirements.
-In the event of any changes to the Code, subsequent to their adoption by the Board Farmer Mac shall provide sufficient notification thereof to the employees and allow a reasonable period of time to require conformance with the Code, as modified.
+Each employee must sign the Statement of Acknowledgement and Agreement (the "Statement") accompanying this Code, which acknowledges receipt of the Code, or the appropriate Global Annual Acknowledgement that covers the Code as well as several other corporate policies.
+The Statement and the Global Annual Acknowledgment also acknowledge the responsibility of employees to review and become familiar with the Code and constitute an agreement to comply with the Code's requirements.
+In the event of any changes to the Code, subsequent to their adoption by the Board, Farmer Mac shall provide sufficient notification thereof to the employees and allow them a reasonable period of time within which to comply with the Code, as modified.

-In addition to the Statement, Conflict of Interest Questionnaires (the "Questionnaires") substantially in the form attached to this Code as Annex B will be sent annually to directors, officers and employees for the purpose of eliciting sufficient information about financial interests, transactions, relationships and activities to inform Farmer Mac whether potential Conflicts of Interest exist.
+In addition to the Statement, Conflict of Interest Questionnaires (the "Questionnaires") substantially in the form attached to this Code as Annex B will be sent annually to directors, officers, and employees for the purpose of eliciting sufficient information about financial interests, transactions, relationships, and activities to inform Farmer Mac whether potential Conflicts of Interest exist.
 If, during the interval between the submission of annual Questionnaires, a potential Conflict of Interest should arise, the affected Person shall provide Farmer Mac with sufficient information (and complete a Questionnaire) to enable Farmer Mac to make a Conflict of Interest determination.